malthe/chameleon/docs/reference.rst

 ``tal:case`` statement works like a condition and only allows content if the expression matches the value.

-If the case expression is is the symbol ``default``, it always matches the switch.
+Note that if the case expression is the symbol ``default``, it always matches the switch.

 .. note:: These statements are only available in Chameleon 2.x and not
           part of the ZPT specification.